 We have a few tips to get you started on the right foot…

 This is the sixth installment in guest blogger Steve Lagudi’s series on miking drums – today he focuses on toms.
 If you missed his latest post on miking snare drums, you can read it here.

 As for my mic choice on the toms, I use condenser mics.
 For rack toms I love the ATM350’s.
 They are simple and easy to clip right on and can be placed exactly where you want them.
 Plus, with many drummers having the toms in close proximity to the overheads, it’s great to be able to get a nice low profile mic in place.
 For the floor toms I also use condenser mics, the AE3000’s.
 These mics have a bigger element in the mic and can really get a nice large sound from the drums while capturing the nice detail of the stick attack.

 For placement, I get them super close to the skins.
 This helps get a cleaner signal being so close, but most of all, proximity effect applies here and adds more low end.

 This is the fifth installment in guest blogger Steve Lagudi’s series on miking drums – today, Part 2 of a two-part post about snares.
 If you missed Part 1, you can read it here.

 Steve Lagudi filming at A-T’s NAMM Booth.

-This is the fourth installment in guest blogger Steve Lagudi’s series on miking drums – today, Part 1 of a two-part post about snares.
+This is the fourth installment in guest blogger Steve Lagudi’s series on miking drums – today, part one of a two-part post about snares.
 If you missed his latest post on miking kick drums, you can read it here.

 Setting up drum microphones can be the most involved step in your recording process, but it doesn’t need to be the most expensive.